 Created by bartenders in a micro-distillery in Aberdeen, this gin is made in an Old Tom style: a traditional 18th century recipe that’s slightly sweeter than London Dry.
 I love the fresh and faintly tropical aromas, with sappy leafiness, pineapple and floral touches.
 On the palate the Old Tom sweetness is balanced by fresh tropical fruit – pineapple, mango – edged in florals but also with earthy base notes, like walking through a humid rainforest.
-Makes the perfect summer G&T. Alc 40%
+Try it in an Old Tom Collins: build in a tall glass using 50ml Porters, 25ml lemon juice, 25ml sugar syrup and 125ml chilled soda water.
+Alc 40%

 This cold-brew sparkling tea will delight fans of fizz, tea and red wine alike.
 It’s delicate, balanced and ever-so-slightly tannic, which makes it a good red wine substitute.
 But it’s also lip-smackingly refreshing with a whisper of sweetness too, à la Champagne.
 It’s excellent simply served chilled or over ice.
 Alternatively you can get creative and try it with juices or alcohol-free spirits as a cocktail ingredient.
 Alc 0%